mafe72/NESPi-Fan-Control-Board/README.md

 Hardware versions change log
 -----------
+R_20210729

+* Add RASPI-FAN Control with Lock Header, Compatible with none RetroFlag cases for all Raspberry Pi models.

 R_20210726

 * Add RASPI-FAN Control, Compatible with none RetroFlag cases for all Raspberry Pi models.